tmcgaughey/epagent-nozzle/README.md

 # Installation Instructions

-Follow the steps below in prerequisites, installation, configuration, and usage to get up and running with nginx metrics today!
+## Prerequisites
+* A [RESTful CA APM EPAgent](https://wiki.ca.com/display/APMDEVOPS97/EPAgent+Overview) must be installed and the [HTTP port must be set](https://wiki.ca.com/display/APMDEVOPS97/Configure+the+EPAgent+RESTful+Interface).
+The host and port running the EPAgent should be reachable from the epagent-monitor.

-* A user who has access to the Cloud Foundry Firehose configured in your manifest
+* You must have a user with access to the Cloud Foundry Firehose configured in your manifest

 ```
 properties: